 Vesting Period.
 The vesting periods of options issued under our Prior Plans vary.
 The options granted under Plan A vested immediately but were subject to a four year lockup period.
 The options granted under Plan B vested over a four year period with 25% of these options vested after one year of service and thereafter, 6.25% of the options granted vesting each quarter.
-Under Plan C1, the vesting period for options was four years with 25% of the options vesting each quarter.
-Under Plan C1, the vesting period for options was four years with 25% of the options vesting each quarter.
+Under Plan C1, the vesting period for options was four years with 25% of the options vesting each year.
+Under Plan C2, options were immediately exercisable.